Marshall McLuhan: From Cliché to Archetype (1970)

 Collaborating with Canadian poet Wilfred Watson in From Cliché to Archetype (1970), McLuhan approaches the various implications of the verbal cliché and of the archetype.
-One major facet in McLuhan's overall framework introduced in this book that is seldom noticed is the provision of a new term that actually succeeds the global village: the global theater.
+One major facet in McLuhan's overall framework introduced in this book that is seldom noticed is the provision of a new term that actually succeeds the global village: the global theatre.

 In McLuhan's terms, a cliché is a "normal" action, phrase, etc. which becomes so often used that we are "anesthetized" to its effects.
 McLuhan provides the example of Eugène Ionesco's play The Bald Soprano, whose dialogue consists entirely of phrases Ionesco pulled from an Assimil language book: "Ionesco originally put all these idiomatic English clichés into literary French which presented the English in the most absurd aspect possible."

 McLuhan's archetype "is a quoted extension, medium, technology, or environment."
 Environment would also include the kinds of "awareness" and cognitive shifts brought upon people by it, not totally unlike the psychological context Carl Jung described.

 McLuhan also posits that there is a factor of interplay between the cliché and the archetype, or a "doubleness":

 Another theme of the Wake [Finnegans Wake] that helps in the understanding of the paradoxical shift from cliché to archetype is 'past time are pastimes.'
 The dominant technologies of one age become the games and pastimes of a later age.
 In the 20th century, the number of 'past times' that are simultaneously available is so vast as to create cultural anarchy.
 When all the cultures of the world are simultaneously present, the work of the artist in the elucidation of form takes on new scope and new urgency.
 Most men are pushed into the artist's role.
 The artist cannot dispense with the principle of 'doubleness' or 'interplay' because this type of hendiadys dialogue is essential to the very structure of consciousness, awareness, and autonomy.